vogtb/spreadsheet/DOCS.md

 ```
   Returns the number corresponding to an error value occurring in a different cell.
 With the aid of this number, an error message text can be generated.
 If an error occurs, the function returns a logical or numerical value.
-@param value - Contains either the addrereference of the cell in which the error occurs, or the error directly.
+@param value - Contains either the address/reference of the cell in which the error occurs, or the error directly.
 Eg: `=ERRORTYPE(NA())`
 @constructor
 ```